IronHacker74/ComicFans/README.md

 # ComicFans
-The ultimate app for Marvel comic lovers.
-Discover everything Marvel ©
+The ultimate app for Marvel comic lovers!
+Discover everything in the Marvel universe!

-Maybe you wonder how all the characters and stories in Marvel © connect?
+Maybe you wonder how all the characters and stories in Marvel connect?
 <br>
 Or maybe you’ve read many comics and want to know how things progress?
 <br><br>